scalz/MySensors-HW/README.md

 - PowerManagementMySensorNode : still in dev (waiting for pcb).
 I mixed Anticimex(Patrick Fallberg) SensorsNode with functionalities of ulpnode.
 All credits to them for concepts and idea.
 Here is my version.

+- MysensorsATSHA_EEprom : A simple breadboard to add to existing Mysensors node. still in dev (waiting for pcb).